basjes1977/jira-po-toolkit/README.md

 ### 1. Generate Sprint PowerPoint Presentation (`jpt.py`)

 - **Purpose:** Generates a PowerPoint presentation for the current sprint, grouped by label, with summary and upcoming slides.
+- **Features:**
+  - Emoji spinner for progress indication during data fetch and presentation creation.
+  - Handles file locking: prompts you to close the PowerPoint file if it is open before saving.
+  - Output file name is sanitized to remove problematic characters.
+  - Only issues of type 'story' or 'task' are included.
+  - Adds summary, upcoming, and "thanks" slides using the template.
 - **Instructions:**
   - Ensure `sprint-template.pptx` is present in the script directory.
   - Output file is named after the sprint (e.g., `Sprint 42.pptx`).
-  - Only issues of type 'story' or 'task' are included.
 - [See detailed README](./jpt.md)

 ### 2. Send Jira TODO Notification Email (`jira_todo_notify.py`)